Ontology Management and Semantic Modeling Operating Model for Enterprise Context

 Before approval, the review process should answer: what datasets, APIs, dashboards, metrics, agents, and validation rules depend on the concepts being changed?
 Centralizing definitions in one place makes this analysis tractable, because dependency graphs can be queried rather than guessed.

-If "revenue" is being redefined to exclude one-time fees, the impact analysis should enumerate every KPI that references "revenue," every API that returns revenue figures, and every AI agent that uses revenue as a grounding fact.
-The end-to-end enterprise context data flow described earlier in this series provides the lineage needed for that analysis.
+If revenue is being redefined to exclude one-time fees, the impact analysis should enumerate every KPI that references revenue, every API that returns revenue figures, and every AI agent that uses revenue as a grounding fact.
+The end-to-end enterprise context data flow provides the operational lineage needed for that analysis.

 Review and approval